 What Happened On A Nebraska Farm In The 1980s Will Blow Your Mind

 The town of Bruno incorporated the unconventional barn “raising” into their centennial celebration in July of 1988.
 It really was a perfect example of the community coming together to support a neighbor.
-On the day of the move, more than 4000 spectators turned up to watch the event.
+On the day of the move, more than 4,000 spectators turned up to watch the event.
 News crews even came out to catch the whole event on film.
 It only took a few minutes to move the barn from its original location to its new foundation on higher ground.
-From the looks of it, the barn movers had a great time taking part in this memorable project.
+But from the looks of it, the barn movers had a great time taking part in this memorable project.

 This weird story about Nebraska is actually pretty heartwarming and epitomizes the heart of the people in our state.
 In fact, Nebraska small towns really are the best places to live; here are 10 shining examples of small-town life at its finest.

 What are some of the best small towns in Nebraska?

 Nebraska is, at its core, a state full of small towns.
 We love our cities, but it’s the small towns where you’ll really see the true Nebraska spirit shining through.
 With hundreds of small towns all throughout the state, we highlight some of the best in this article.
 Here's a sneak peek: Curtis, Nebraska.
 With its gorgeous location in the Medicine Creek Valley, Curtis is definitely scenic - but its appeal is far more than skin deep.
 This thriving community is known as Nebraska's Easter City, and every year they throw a massive Easter pageant that attracts people from all over the country.
 Avoca is another hidden gem; if you've never seen hundreds of people get together to chase ducks down a raceway built on a tennis court, you've never been to Avoca in January - and you're definitely missing out.
 Duck races?
 Small town life in Nebraska is anything but boring!